code-saturne/code_saturne/docs/doxygen/developer_guide/build_system.md

 and provides a traditional `configure`, `make`, `make install` sequence).

 Those tools have their sets of advantages and disadvantages, but are very well documented.
-An very practical feature, not available in such a natural form in some other build frameworks, is the possibility to provide a quick and complete list of available options using `configure --help`.
+A very practical feature, not available in such a natural form in some other build frameworks, is the possibility to provide a quick and complete list of available options using `configure --help`.